Lex-2008/backup3/README.md

 Last command updates files.txt with inodes of new files.
 Note, however, that above command changes timestamps of some files in "current" backup dir, so rsync still will overwrite them on next run, creating new duplicates.
+Moreover, it might hardlink together files in "current" dir which have same contents but different permissions.
+As a result, _each_ following rsync run will flip their permissions.

 More clean command (which checks only copies of same files) is like this:

 	cd "$BACKUP_ROOT"
 	(cd current/ && find -type f -print0) | xargs -0 -I% rdfind -ignoreempty false -removeidentinode false -makehardlinks true -makeresultsfile false current/% data/% >/dev/null